johnwargo/johnwargo-static-11ty/src/posts/2017/arduino-twinkle-lights.md

 Hardware Assembly
 =================

 Start by assembling the Adafruit Pro Trinket LiIon/LiPoly Backpack Add-On.
 To enable the use of a SPST switch to power on/off the board, cut the trace connecting the two holes highlighted in the following figure.
-This disconnects the board’s power output, but once you connect a switch between those two holes, you’ll be able to control power to the Trinket board.
+This disconnects the board's power output, but once you connect a switch between those two holes, you'll be able to control power to the Trinket board.

 ![](/images/2017/arduino-twinkle-lights-figure-02.png)